 REGISTRATION: Please register online at www.desertdharma.org.
 Be sure to complete the online Registration Form, which includes medical and practice questionnaires and a release form.
-A \$200 nonrefundable deposit is required to reserve you a place until July 9th (60 days before the trip) when full payment is due.
+A \$200 non-refundable deposit is required to reserve you a place until June 5th (60 days before the trip) when full payment is due.
 You can pay the deposit online or mail a check.
 If you are paying more than the deposit (or when you are paying your balance) we ask that you please send a check.
-Make checks payable to Sky Mind Retreats and send to the retreat registrar Quilley Powers, 1821 Fifth Avenue, D121, San Rafael CA 94901.
-You can also get in touch with Quilley at quilley@yahoo.com.
-Paying online for more than the \$200 deposit is an option, but we ask that you please add 3% to cover the fees.
+Make checks payable to Sky Mind Retreats and send to the retreat registrar Keelin Schaffrath, keelin@desertdharma.org.
+Paying online for more than the \$200 deposit is an option, but we ask that you please add 3% to cover the credit card fees.